NeurIPS'23 Competition Track: Big-ANN

 - Sparse: This task is based on the common MSMARCO passage retrieval dataset, which has 8,841,823 text passages, encoded into sparse vectors using the SPLADE model.
 The vectors have a large dimension (about 30,000), but each vector in the base dataset has an average of approximately 120 nonzero elements.
 The query set contains 6,980 text queries, embedded by the same SPLADE model.
 The average number of nonzero elements in the query set is approximately 49 (since text queries are generally shorter).
 Given a sparse query vector, the index should return the top-k results according to the maximal inner product between the vectors.

-- Streaming Search: This task uses 10M slice of the MS Turing data set released in the previous challenge.
-The index starts with zero points and must implement the "runbook" provided -- a sequence of insertion, deletion, and search operations (roughly 4:4:1 ratio) -- within a time bound of 1 hour.
-In the final run, we will use a different runbook, and possibly a different data set, to avoid participants over-fitting to this dataset.
+- Streaming Search: This task uses 30M slice of the MS Turing data set released in the previous challenge.
+The index starts with zero points and must implement the "runbook" provided -- a sequence of insertion, deletion, and search operations (roughly 4:4:1 ratio) -- within a time bound of 1 hour and 8GB DRAM.
 The intention is for the algorithm to process the operations and maintain a compact index over the active points rather than index the entire anticipated set of points and use tombstones or flags to mark active elements.
 More details to come.
+The runbook is provided in `final_runbook.yaml` which is generated with `final_runbook_gen.py`.

 SPLADE: CC BY NC SA